BSEB Class 12 English Poem 8 Fire-Hymn Summary, Explanation along with Difficult Word Meanings from Rainbow Book

 Embers- pieces of wood or coal that are not burning but are still red

-Explanation of the above Poem : In the first stanza of the poem Fire-Hymn written by Keki N. Daruwalla, the poet, explained about a ghat where dead bodies were burnt.
+Explanation of the above Poem: In the first stanza of the poem Fire-Hymn written by Keki N. Daruwalla, the poet, explained about a ghat where dead bodies were burnt.
 The ghat was surrounded by fire and was burning because it was busy engulfing the dead bodies.
-The passerby and passengers were frightened because of the wandering ghost lights erupted from the ghat.
-Moonlight ran fast among the dead bodies by which the poet meant that night was visible but still people were afraid because of the ghat which was continuously burning.
+The passerby and passengers were frightened because of the wandering ghost lights that erupted from the ghat.
+Moonlight ran fast among the dead bodies by which the poet means that night was visible but still people were afraid because of the ghat which was continuously burning.
 In the morning the poet went to the ghat along with his father.
 The ghat was situated near the bank of a river.
-The poet witnessed embers which were the pieces of woods and coals which lost their redness of the fire and only grey ashes were left.
-Half cooked limbs suggested that half of the bodies were burnt and half were still left.
+The poet witnessed embers which were the pieces of wood and coal which had lost their redness of the fire and only grey ashes were left.
+Half-cooked limbs suggested that half of the bodies were burnt and half were still left.

 bore witness to the fire’s debauchery.